seanmmccormick/datum/Denotations.md

 What is a csv?
 How does it relate to `{ [ ... ] }` (ie a js file as in challenge 1)

-? :: Path -> Container Schema
+? :: Path -> Source Schema
-  :: Path -> Container Data
+  :: Path -> Source Data

 foreach :: (Data -> b) -> Container Data -> Container B